crunchysteve/peer-to-peer-dns-overlay/BLOG.md

 infrastructure, but a quick google reveals other graphDBs in more systems design grade languages.
 I'm not talking about peer-to-peer being an applications layer, I'm talking about it being network systemic - using UDP and/or TCP/IP at the network level, as an infrastructure protocol.
-Still back-compatible, sure, but every device becomes its own server, and every peer can request anything from any peer it has the public key for.
-And any user can find their new friend or colleague by a handle that looks like...
+Still back-compatible, sure, but every device becomes its own server, and every peer can request anything from any peer it has the public key for and user permissions to access.
+Any user can also find their new friend or colleague by a handle that looks like...

 ```pttps://crunchysteve.randomly.chosen.human.words.here``` or ```pttps://crunchysteve.actually.chose.this.handle```